JustinTurkaly/HueHive/README.md

 👏 Thank you for your support and encouragement! 👏

-HueHive is a powerful web application that uses GPT-4 API to help users turn their design ideas into stunning color schemes.
-With HueHive, you can easily input information about your company or website and let the AI do the rest!

 🎨 Color Inspiration: HueHive generates beautiful color palettes based on the information you provide.
 The AI algorithm uses natural language processing to understand your design ideas and preferences, and then suggests unique color schemes that will bring your vision to life.

-💾 Save and Preview: Once you have found a color scheme that you love, you can save it and preview it on a customizable dashboard template.
+👀 Save and Preview: Once you have found a color scheme that you love, you can save it and preview it on a customizable dashboard template.
 This will give you a better idea of how your color choices will look in action, allowing you to make informed decisions about your design.

 🎨 Customize Your Palette: HueHive also provides an extensive library of over 800 unique colors to choose from, allowing you to build custom color palettes that perfectly suit your needs.
 Whether you're looking for something bold and vibrant or subtle and understated, HueHive has you covered.